 After Logi Report Server has been started as a standalone server, you can send commands to the server to either shut it down or pop up the user interactive interface for administration.
 All of these can be done through the class jet.server.CommandSender.
 The full command is as follows:

 JAVA -classpath <classpath> -Djava.compiler=NONE [-Dreporthome=<install_root>] jet.server.CommandSender [-s:server -p:port] -w:password [-?]|admin|shutdown|gc|(local:on|off)

 This is without JIT.
-This property is optional.
-However, if you encounter problems running the server and you think that they relate to the Java VM, you can try turning off the JIT compiler and then running again.
+This is not a required option.
+However, if you encounter problems running the server and you think that they relate to the Java VM, you can try turning off the JIT compiler and running again.

-This is where you installed Logi Report Server.
-You need to provide this property only when you do not execute the command from the local host on which Logi Report Server is running.
+This is where Logi Report Server is installed.
+It is the destination location you specified when you installed it.
+It is required only if you do not execute the command from the local host on which Logi Report Server is running.

 The classpath must include the following packages originally in your

 Host name on which Logi Report Server is running.